 welcome to Year 4

-In the Year 4 team, Mr Dinsdale (Assistant Head, Phase Leader and Safeguarding Lead), Mr Caton (ICT and E-Safety Leader), Mrs Langstaff and Mrs Warhurst (Support Assistants) are committed to provide the best experience of school life possible.
+In the Year 4 team, Mr Dinsdale (Assistant Head, Phase Leader and Safeguarding Lead), Miss Wardall and Mrs Langstaff are committed to provide the best experience of school life possible.

 As the children grow and mature, expectations are heightened and independence is key.
 Your child will be encouraged to start to think about their own learning.
 They need to make decisions on how to present work, how and when to complete homework, and how to learn best.

 Children often ask questions and their teacher will encourage them think for themselves too.
 Could they answer the question themselves?
 Can they make that choice?
 If they can, then they are learning skills which are vital for future years in school and adult life.

 Our priorities are to ensure that children are happy, settled, engaged and enthused about their learning.
 This is why we aim to make it so challenging, yet fun!

 Year 4 Newsletters, Knowledge Organisers & KIRFs Documents

 Enjoying a novel from beginning to end is such a satisfying experience and we want to support the children in doing this throughout Year 4.
 Taking them through the journey of a novel means we can teach them about the characters, new vocabulary, settings and general plot twists and turns, guiding them through the process of becoming strong readers who don’t just read a text but immerse themselves in it, understand it and become hooked.

 When we complete our guided reading sessions, we focus on key skills such as decoding, retrieving and inferring, amongst others.